MINAYUAN/CaliforniaHousing/README.md

 | PCR (ncomp 13-Max) 10-fold CV  | $365,157  |
 | KNN-14 (Top 1% price removed - Single Family)  | $291.658  |

+By comparing RMSEs, we recognized nonlinear methods generate lower MSE than linear methods, sepcifically, we see better results when we tailor our model specifically for regular single family homes, which is the majority of the real estates in Los Angeles.

+Demonstration
+The following is the property located in 21512 Broadwell Ave, Torrance, CA 90502.
+The single family house has 3 beds and 2.5 bath with 1905 sqft.
+It has sold for $659,700 on 4/30/2019.
+Our model predicts its current value to be $636,785 with a 90% confidence interval between $ 568,089 and $ 721,367.
+[image]

 ## Data Collection